 Getting arrested and charged with a Maryland theft crime can lead to fines, probation, and even loss of liberty.

-The process of getting arrested, booked, fingerprinted and forced into court to face a criminal charge can be traumatizing for anyone.
+The process of getting arrested, booked, fingerprinted, and forced into court to face a criminal charge can be traumatizing for anyone.
 Having a criminal record can impact your time, money, and reputation.
 Going to court can require you to take time off work.
 Having to explain to friends or co-workers can lead to embarrassment.
 Hiring the wrong attorney for a theft charge in Maryland can only make the situation worse.

 Maryland Theft Offenses

 The Maryland Criminal Code also lists felony theft offenses where the value of the stolen property exceeds $1,000.00.
 For merchandise valued over $1,000.00 but less than $10,000.00 carries a legal maximum penalty of 10 years in jail.
 Theft of an item with a value greater than $10,000.00 but less than $100,000.00 carries a legal maximum penalty of 15 years in jail.
-Finally, for theft of items valued more than $100,000.00, the Maryland Criminal Code carries a maximum penalty of 25 years in jail.
+Finally, for theft of items valued at more than $100,000.00, the Maryland Criminal Code carries a maximum penalty of 25 years in jail.

 Additional theft offenses exist for obtaining the money, goods, or services of another through deceptive means.
 In most cases, the State must prove that the accused intended to deprive the owner of their property.
-While its often difficult to prove one’s intent, the judge or jury will look to the surrounding circumstances to infer the defendant’s intent.
+While it is often difficult to prove one’s intent, the judge or jury will look to the surrounding circumstances to infer the defendant’s intent.
 For example, if someone conceals items down their pants and exits a retail store without paying, it is fairly easy to infer that the person intended to deprive the store of the property without paying.
 A case like that is not difficult for the government to prove.